kroger/pyknon/docs/simplemusic.rst

 .. autofunction:: simplemusic.inversion

-    Inverts a set of notes using `index` as the pivot point.
+    Invert a set of notes using `index` as the pivot point.
 Notes originally above `index` will be below it (wrapping at 12), and vice versa.

 >>> simplemusic.inversion([0, 1, 2, 3])
 [0, 11, 10, 9]